cetorchia/climate-map/README.md

 This will force the update of that file by the user's browser cache.
 If not, they have to press Ctrl+Shift+R to force a refresh.
 Another option is to put your release version.

+* If you update any API code (including the tile API) you have to run `service uwsgi restart`.

 ```
 <script type="text/javascript" src="/climate-map.bundle.js?hash=58fce162760b3b36b1b5"></script>